build your own meta-web

 The map grows automatically from conversations you are probably already having with AI assistants.
 Each conversation generates a structured summary; each summary is merged into a single JSON file; the JSON file renders as an interactive, zoomable graph on your website.

 the core philosophy: most mathematical knowledge-capture systems organise by topic or paper.
 This one organises by how you think.
-An intuition like ''entropy controls large deviations" or "parabolic systems push complexity into parameter space" is more durable than any theorem it supports.
+An intuition like “entropy controls large deviations” or “parabolic systems push complexity into parameter space” is more durable than any theorem it supports.
 Put those first.

 The map is most useful when it surprises you — when zooming in reveals a connection you had not consciously made, or when a question from one conversation turns out to illuminate a concept from another.